truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 #### Building a container image using Cloud Build

 To build a container image Container registry, you can use Cloud Build.
-This services provides a way to easily execute a `Dockerfile` file and send the created image to Container Registry.
+This service provides a way to easily execute a `Dockerfile` file and send the created image to Container Registry.

 Here is the command to create an image from a Dockerfile:
 ```shell script